Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 operating such a transparency log would cost around one million times less than it would otherwise.

+## Summary

+In summary, the system described in this document works as follows:

+- Site Operators obtain a certificate from a Certificate Authority and submit it to one of many trusted Transparency Logs to obtain a proof of inclusion.
+- End-Users that contact the Site Operator's server over TLS receive the certificate and proof of inclusion.
+End-Users verify that the proof of inclusion is sufficiently recent and that the certificate is unrevoked.
+- As time goes on, the current proof of inclusion will become stale.
+Site Operators refresh their proof of inclusion by requesting a new one from the Transparency Log.
+- At any time in the background, the Site Operator may query the Transparency Log and verifiably learn about all new certificates issued for their domain.

+The remainder of this document describes these steps in more detail.

+# Transparency Log

+Transparency Logs generally communicate only with Site Operators.
+Site Operators regularly issue requests to the Transparency Log's endpoints to either obtain fresh proofs of inclusion for their certificates, or to monitor for mis-issuances affecting their domain names.

+While a Transparency Log may be operated by a Certificate Authority, Transparency Logs SHOULD accept certificates issued by a broad set of the current widely-trusted Certificate Authorities.
+This ensures that, if one Transparency Log has an outage, there are several other Transparency Logs that Site Operators can fallback on for the purpose of fetching a fresh proof of inclusion.

+## Endpoints

+Transparency Logs expose the following endpoints over HTTP or HTTPS.
+Which endpoint is being accessed is determined by the request's method and path.
+Request and response bodies are JSON-encoded structures.

+### Trusted Roots

+GET /trusted-roots

+The request body is empty.
+The output is an array of base64-encoded root certificates.
+The presence of a root certificate in this list indicates that the Transparency Log will accept certificates that chain to that root.
+However, it is not a guarantee.

+### Adding an Entry

+POST /add-certificate

+The request body is an array of base64-encoded certificates.
+The first certificate is a leaf certificate, the subsequent certificate is the one that issued the leaf certificate, and so on.
+The final element of the array is issued by one of the roots trusted by the Transparency Log.

+### Refreshing an Inclusion Proof
+### Monitoring a Label

+# TLS Client-Server Protocol

 # Security Considerations

 TODO Security